Custom Pavilions & Outdoor Structures

 Complete Weather Protection

-Unlike pergolas, pavilions have solid roofs that block rain and harsh sun.
-Host dinner parties, watch storms, and relax outdoors no matter the forecast.
+Unlike an open pergola, a pavilion has a solid roof that blocks rain and harsh sun.
+Host dinner parties, watch the storm roll through, and relax outdoors no matter the forecast, spring through winter.

 Entertainment Central

 A pavilion anchors your outdoor kitchen, fireplace, TV, and seating.
+Wiring hides in the frame for fans, lights, and heaters.
 It is the covered great room your backyard has been missing.

 Real Projects, Real Backyards